 Liability will remain with the SNF in the event the acknowledgement of receipt and delivery of the NOMNC to the member or member's representative is not completed within the same day received.
 The authorization through the last approved day (LAD) will remain the same for the facility.
-The member may receive a new NOMNC with a new LAD to extend the covered services, with no liability to the member or Healthy Blue, in order to allow the member adequate days/time to appeal to the QIO, should the member disagree with the termination of services.
+The member may receive a new NOMNC with a new LAD to extend the covered services, with no liability to the member or Anthem, in order to allow the member adequate days/time to appeal to the QIO, should the member disagree with the termination of services.

-Healthy Blue Medicare Advantage Member Responsibility and Liability the first day after receiving the NOMNC), if he or she wishes to appeal the termination and obtain an expedited review.
+Healthy Blue Medicare Advantage Member Responsibility and Liability

+The member or representative is responsible for acknowledging receipt of the NOMNC by signing the document.
+The member or representative is also responsible for contacting the QIO (no later than noon of the first day after receiving the NOMNC), if he or she wishes to appeal the termination and obtain an expedited review.
 The member may also make an expedited pre-service appeal request to the Healthy Blue Medicare Complaints, Appeals and Grievances Department should they miss their time frame for appealing to the QIO and are still in the facility.